 During our health campaigns and clinics in indigenous and river villages of the Peruvian Amazon, Amazon Promise offers treatments to patients that combine western and traditional medicine.
 We explain and orient our patients in the use of medicinal plants.

 Amazon Promise is a U.S.-based, non-profit organization founded to provide desperately needed medical and dental care to remote populations living in the Upper Amazon Basin of Northeastern Peru.
 Our Peruvian operations are headquartered in the jungle city of Iquitos where we provide medical services and education to its residents and neighboring Belen.
 Additionally, since 1993 we have conducted routine medical outreach, training and education in 40 remote villages.
 Our volunteers form the backbone of our organization.
 Both medical, dental and non-medical volunteers work alongside our seasoned American and Peruvian staff to serve the needs of over 6,000 people each year.

 Located adjacent to Iquitos, Belén is a sprawling river community of some 74,000 people who lack the most basic amenities required for human health.
 Outdoor defecation, piles of rotting trash and drinking water contamination are rife.
 Most children are malnourished.
 Living conditions are beyond comprehension.
 The prevalence of many diseases is extremely high.
 Maternal and infant mortality rates are also high.

-¡Soy Capaz! is Amazon Promise's HIV-prevention, education, and patient care program.
-The motto, "¡Soy Capaz de protegerme de VIH/SIDA!"
-(I can protect myself from HIV/AIDS!) sends a strong, encouraging message to stop the epidemic of HIV/AIDS in the jungle regions of Peru, empowering each and every person to actively take charge of his/her life and share the responsibility for the health of the whole community.
+¡Soy Capaz! is Amazon Promise's HIV-prevention, education, and patient care program that also includes education about other infectious diseases, domestic violence, women's rights, and environmental protection.
+The motto, "¡Soy Capaz de protegerme!"
+(I can protect myself) sends a strong, encouraging message, empowering each and every person to actively take charge of his/her life and share the responsibility for the health of their community and environment.